 Lamborghini launched the Countach in the 1970s, but its heyday was certainly during the 1980s.
 Low, wide, and wedge-shaped, nothing could match the Lamborghini Countach’s looks, and with time, it grew even wilder as it gained fender flares and wings, both front and rear.

 It didn’t just look like a fighter jet on wheels; thanks to a mid-mounted V12 engine, it sounded like one, too.
-However, the Countach had a cramped cabin, horrible seating position, poor visibility, and notoriously heavy controls.
-It was nothing like today’s supercars, and driving it fast required a lot of skills, guts, or stupidity.
+However, the Countach had a cramped cabin, a horrible seating position, poor visibility, and notoriously heavy controls.
+It was nothing like today’s supercars, and driving it fast required a lot of skill, guts, or stupidity.